zwave-js/node-zwave-js/packages/zwave-js/zwave-js.api.md

     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getSafeCCVersion(cc: CommandClasses_2, nodeId: number, endpointIndex?: number): number | undefined;
-    // Warning: (ae-forgotten-export) The symbol "SendDataMulticastRequest" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "SendDataMulticastBridgeRequest" needs to be exported by the entry point index.d.ts getSendDataMulticastConstructor(): typeof SendDataMulticastRequest | typeof SendDataMulticastBridgeRequest;
+    getSendDataMulticastConstructor(): typeof SendDataMulticastRequest | typeof SendDataMulticastBridgeRequest;
     getSendDataSinglecastConstructor(): typeof SendDataRequest | typeof SendDataBridgeRequest;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen